conwetlab/wstore/README.md

 Make sure that the directories wstore\_path/src/media, wstore\_path/src/media/resources, wstore\_path/src/media/bills, wstore\_path/src/wstore/search/indexes  exist, and that the
 server has sufficient permissions to write on them.
-To do so use the following commands:
+For example, the following commands give permissions to apache user in a Debian/Ubuntu system:

     # chgrp -R www-data  <wstore_path>/src/media <wstore_path>/src/wstore/search/indexes <wstore_path>/src/wstore/social/indexes

     # chmod g+wrX -R <wstore_path>/src/media <wstore_path>/src/wstore/search/indexes <wstore_path>/src/wstore/social/indexes

+**Note:** In a CentOS system  the commands are similar but using *apache* instead of *www-data* as group.

 it is possible to collect all static files in WStore in a single directory using the following command and answering yes when asked.
 Be aware of activating the virtualenv if needed as explained in the previous sections.